 I’m not sure what my end goal is to be honest.
 My best answer is it remains fluid.
 I’d like to be a good person, husband, father, brother, son, and someone who shared himself with anyone who was willing to engage.
 As a martial artist I’d like to be thought of as being well rounded, a personification of the precepts we teach, and a direct descendant of the pure line of martial arts that Grandmaster Chong has inducted me into.

 I’m mostly motivated from within.
 I have some vision of the person I think I could be and who I am, and I want to be that.
 One of my favorite athletes of all-time is Rickey Henderson, Major League Baseball’s all-time steals king and overall eccentric guy.
-Rickey had a penchant for speaking of himself in the third person, and it’s something that I’ve done for a long time.
+Rickey had a penchant for speaking of himself in the third person.
+It’s something that I’ve done for a long time.
 I used say things like, “it does not matter, eventually Mason Williams is gonna fight everyone” when asked about my preparation for a tournament.
 More recently, I say things in reference to this “Mason Williams” guy in my head.
-My friends and family laugh at me like the fool I am when I do this, and partly it’s for comedic effect, but in reality I want to be Mason Williams.
+My friends and family laugh at me like the fool I am when I do this, and partly it’s for comedic effect.
+But in reality, I want to be Mason Williams.

 Externally, I’m driven by the desire to make the best for my family and friends.
 Also, I’m inspired by the idea of sharing my story/stories with folks and having them say “I’ve never heard something like that” or “wow, that’s a cool story.”
 Selfishly, I like standing out in the attempt to be outstanding.